dcroitoru/uitk-list-details-binding-poc/README.md

-Proof of concept of a manual data binding between a listview and a details view
+Proof of concept of manual data binding between a listview and details using UI Toolkit (Unity)